-The harbor seal (Phoca vitulina) is widespread in all nearshore waters of the North Atlantic and North Pacific Oceans and adjoining seas above about 30°N (Burns 2009, Desportes et al. 2010).
+The harbor seal (Phoca vitulina) is widespread in all nearshore waters of the North Atlantic and North Pacific Oceans and adjoining seas above about 30°N (Burns 2009; Desportes et al. 2010).

-Harbor seals are year-round inhabitants of the coastal waters of eastern Canada and Maine (Katona et al. 1993), and occur seasonally along the coasts from southern New England to Virginia from September through late May (Schneider and Payne 1983, Schroeder 2000, Rees et al. 2016, Toth et al. 2018).
+Harbor seals are year-round inhabitants of the coastal waters of eastern Canada and Maine (Katona et al. 1993), and occur seasonally along the coasts from southern New England to Virginia from September through late May (Schneider and Payne 1983; Schroeder 2000; Rees et al. 2016; Toth et al. 2018).
 Scattered sightings and strandings have been recorded as far south as Florida (NOAA National Marine Mammal Health and Stranding Response Database, accessed 23 October 2018).
-A general southward movement from the Bay of Fundy to southern New England and mid-Atlantic waters occurs in autumn and early winter (Rosenfeld et al. 1988, Whitman and Payne 1990, Jacobs and Terhune 2000).
-A northward movement to Maine and eastern Canada occurs prior to the pupping season, which takes place from early May through early June primarily along the Maine coast (Gilbert et al. 2005, Skinner 2006).
+A general southward movement from the Bay of Fundy to southern New England and mid-Atlantic waters occurs in autumn and early winter (Rosenfeld et al. 1988; Whitman and Payne 1990; Jacobs and Terhune 2000).
+A northward movement to Maine and eastern Canada occurs prior to the pupping season, which takes place from early May through early June primarily along the Maine coast (Gilbert et al. 2005; Skinner 2006).
+The amount of pupping that occurs in Canadian waters is currently unknown.